Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Parameter breaking-change will happen to all parameter sets
   - `-PublicIpAddress`
     - Parameter is being deprecated without being replaced

+### `New-AzPublicIpAddress`

+- Cmdlet breaking-change will happen to all parameter set
+  - Default behaviour of Zone will be changed
+  - It is recommended to use parameter '-Sku Standard' to create new IP address.
+Please note that it will become the default behavior for IP address creation in the future.

+### `New-AzPublicIpPrefix`

+- Cmdlet breaking-change will happen to all parameter set
+  - Default behaviour of Zone will be changed

 ### `New-AzVirtualHub`